praneybehl/broccoli.co/README.md

 For testing, this project is setup with the following testing tools and libraries:

-`Unit tests: jest and @testing-library/react` `Integration and End-to-End tests: cypress with @testing-library/cypress`
+`Unit tests: jest and @testing-library/react`

+`Integration and E2E tests: cypress with @testing-library/cypress`

 ## Installation and Prerequisites